 Outcry after Spanish TV reporter ‘groped’ live on air

-A journalist was allegedly groped by a man in Spain as she was live on air for a broadcaster, sparking outrage among people.
+TV reporter is seen confronting man after anchor asks her if he ‘touched her bottom’

-Isa Balado was reporting a robbery in Madrid when a man passing by her appeared to touch her bottom in an incident that was recorded on camera.
+A Spanish TV journalist was allegedly groped live on air by a member of the public in an incident which has sparked public outrage and condemnation from the Spanish government.

-The man, who was later arrested by the police, denied touching the reporter inappropriately.
+Isa Balado was reporting on a robbery in Madrid when a man approached her from behind and appeared to touch her bottom in an incident that was being broadcast live.

-The video by broadcaster Cuatro, where Balado works, showed a man wearing white shorts and sunglasses approaching her and appearing to touch her inappropriately.
+The man, who was later arrested by the police, can be seen denying touching the reporter inappropriately when confronted immediately afterwards.

-He appeared to ask her a question and stood there as Balado continued her live reporting, ignoring the incident.
+The video by broadcaster Cuatro, where Balado works, showed a man wearing white shorts and sunglasses approaching her and appearing to touch her before asking a question.

 “Isa, forgive me for interrupting you... but did he just touch your bottom?” he inquired.

-The journalist replied with a “yes” and Abad asked the cameraperson to put the “idiot on the camera” who was standing there, laughing.
+The journalist replied “yes” and Abad asked the cameraperson to put the “idiot on the camera” who is then shown laughing.

-"As much as you want to ask what channel we are from, do you really have to touch my bottom?
-I’m doing a live show and I’m working," Balado confronted him.
+“As much as you want to ask what channel we are from, do you really have to touch my bottom?
+I’m doing a live show and I’m working,” Balado told him.

-The man insisted that he did not touch her before doing it again and this time touching her head before walking away.
+The man insisted that he did not touch her before touching her head and walking away.

-As Balado apologised for the disrupting in the live, Abad said: “No, you have nothing to feel sorry for.”
+After Balado apologised for the disruption to her live report, Abad said: “No, you have nothing to feel sorry for.

 “It makes me so mad,” he added.